adirbru/Atero/README.md

 # Solution - Adir Bruchim

+Final solution can be seen under sprompt/client/solution_client.py when running main.
+You can choose to run with optimize_cpu=False for best time performance.

 ## Looking at the code and identifying hotspots
 I ran cProfile to identify the most time-consuming functions in the client run
 ```